yrw9281/yrw9281.github.io/_posts/2023-02-11-Lock-and-Isolation-Level.md

 It is used to define the visibility of a transaction to other transactions when reading data.

 - **READ UNCOMMITTED**:
-There can be dirty reads because some transactions are not yet complete and do not guarantee ACID consistency.
+Dirty reads can occur because transactions that have not yet been completed can be read, leading to potential inconsistencies since these transactions do not guarantee ACID properties.

 - **READ COMMITTED**:
 There are no dirty reads, but if we read twice within the same transaction, we may get different results due to the time difference, known as non-repeatable reads.

 - **REPEATABLE READ**:
-After starting a transaction, the first read will apply a shared lock to the read values, meaning no one can change these data.
-This ensures that all data within this transaction are complete, except for inserts.
-New data inserted while the transaction is in progress may not be captured, leading to potentially incorrect transaction calculations, known as phantom reads.
+This isolation level prevents non-repeatable reads by applying a shared lock on all data read by a transaction.
+This ensures that the data read within the transaction remains consistent for the duration of the transaction.
+However, new data inserted by other transactions can still be seen, leading to potential phantom reads.

 - **SERIALIZABLE**:
-After starting a transaction, it will lock a large range of data, preventing inserts into the reading range, ensuring that all calculations within the transaction are definitely correct.
+This isolation level ensures that all transactions are executed in a completely isolated manner, as if they were executed one after the other in a serial order.
+It prevents dirty reads, non-repeatable reads, and phantom reads by locking the entire range of data read by the transaction, including preventing new inserts within that range.

 ## Optimistic/Pessimistic Lock